-General Music instruction is taught to students in Preschool through Grade 5 once per week.
+General music instruction is taught to students in Preschool through Grade 5 once per week.
 The students are taught using the Orff-Schulwerk approach to learning.
 Students will increase their musical knowledge through speaking, singing, moving and play instruments.
-The following are a list of topics that we focus on:
+We focus on:

 Band is an optional activity which is encouraged beginning at grade 4.
-The majority of students start in 4thgrade, while some wait until 5th or even later to begin lessons on an instrument.
+The majority of students start in 4th grade, while some wait until 5th or even later to begin lessons on an instrument.
 No prior music instrument study is needed to learn how to play an instrument.
-There is a band fee that is billed to each participant yearly.
+A band fee is billed to each participant yearly.

 Both the Beginning Band and the Varsity Band have rehearsals twice/week during the school day.
 Students who participate in Concert Band have rehearsal 5 times every two weeks.
 Students are expected to bring their instrument, music and pencil on band/lesson days.
 Band is an activity where most of the responsibility lies on the musician.
 This is a skill that we practice daily.
 Band members are expected to practice outside of school a certain number of minutes/week in order to maintain and grow on their instrument.